falconmick/tdd-demo/slides.md

 <!--
 OH no!
 It appears that the interface that we relied upon isn't being used in a test-friendly way.

-Under the hood, the ILogger interface only defines a single method, and what we actually called was a convenience extension method!
+Under the hood, the ILogger interface only defines a single method, and what we actually called was an extension method!

-When this happens there are only two workarounds, you either implement a hand rolled mock, that exposes what ever conveniences you require OR you write your very own adapter.
+When this happens there are only two workarounds, you either implement a hand rolled mock, that exposes what ever conveniences you need to write your assertions OR you write your very own adapter.

+We will go with the latter approach
 -->

 ---